-One step closer to CRISPR crops: gene editing delivered to plants via misters
+CRISPR crops: gene editing in plants delivered via misters

 CRISPR technology is relatively easy to use in the laboratory setting, but the complexity rises exponentially when it comes to the whole organisms or groups other than animals.
 Crops are especially difficult to work with, as their cells are enveloped by thick cellulose walls.
 To get past this barrier, scientists resorted even to so-called gene guns – devices which bombard plant cells with particles coated by genetically active molecules – which are obviously limited to the laboratories, excluding direct use in the agricultural setting.